564 attributed reviews in the last 3 years

 It's the foreground colour of a shape's fill pattern that'll usually be of most interest.

-Here's some code to create a pretty circle:
+Here's some code to create a pretty circle, for example:

 'add a circle